Small Furstenberg sets: Proof of Lemma

 \subsection{Diophantine approximation - Jarn\'ik's Theorem}

 The central problem in the theory of Diophantine approximation is, at its simplest level, to approximate irrational numbers by rationals.
-A classical theorem due to Jarn\'ik in this area is the following (see \cite{fal86}), which provides a result on the size of the set of real numbers that are well approximable: \begin{theorem} For $\beta\ge2$, define the following set:
+A classical theorem due to Jarn\'ik in this area is the following (see \cite{fal86}), which provides a result on the size of the set of real numbers that are well approximable.
+As usual, $d(x,\mathbb Z)$ denotes the distance from $x$ to the nearest integer. \begin{theorem} For $\beta\ge2$, define the following set:

 Then $\dim_H(B_\beta)=\frac{2}{\beta}$. \end{theorem}